Introduction

 We hope that this discussion will also serve as a primer on the nearly forgotten media

 ecology of analog computation and programming.
-We argue that Volleyball “plays in
+We argue that Volleyball “plays in the gap” between simulation and reality, digital and analog, code and world,

-We hope that this vision of code as material, multiscalar, and porous[6], what we call multi-level coding, will inspire programmers to explore similar modalities
+what we call multi-level coding, will inspire programmers to explore similar modalities

 in the future.